 Introducing the Ghaf Tree Project.
-An ambitious initiative to re-green barren eco-systems by planting millions of Ghaf trees – a species native to the UAE.
+An ambitious initiative to re-green barren eco-systems by planting millions of ghaf trees – a species native to the UAE.

-The national tree of the UAE, the Ghaf (Prosopis cineraria) is a hardy, drought-tolerant tree that improves the quality of both the soil in which it’s planted, and the air around it.
-With roots growing up to eighty metres, each Ghaf absorbs up to 34.65kg of harmful carbon dioxide a day, later releasing it as oxygen.
+The national tree of the UAE, the ghaf (Prosopis cineraria) is a hardy, drought-tolerant tree that improves the quality of both the soil in which it’s planted, and the air around it.
+With roots growing up to eighty metres, each ghaf absorbs up to 34.65kg of harmful carbon dioxide a day, later releasing it as oxygen.

 They also provide an important habitat and food source for a wide range of animals and birds, including the desert eagle owl and the long-legged buzzard.

-Planting Ghaf is a labour-intensive process.
+Planting Ghaf Trees is a labour-intensive process.
 The UAE’s desert climate, with summer temperatures often topping 45°C, means that manual work is best avoided at all but the coolest parts of the day.
 Given the extent of planting required to make a difference to the environment, this presents a seemingly insurmountable problem.

 Our answer?
-Using highly advanced AI-driven drone technology to remove the ‘human element’ from the planting process, and deliver a ‘Made in the UAE’ solution that will see up to one million Ghaf trees planted across the UAE, radically improving its natural environment and eco-system.
+Using highly advanced AI-driven drone technology to remove the ‘human element’ from the planting process, and deliver a ‘Made in the UAE’ solution that will see up to one million Ghaf Trees planted across the UAE, radically improving its natural environment and eco-system.

 As part of MGP’s own corporate social responsibility (CSR) programme, this leading organic producer of fruit and vegetables lent us their expertise, and the services of their agricultural engineers, at no cost, and supported the collection and preparation of the Ghaf seeds.